apex/up/docs/07-guides.md

 If you manage DNS with a third-party such as Cloudflare, and wish to use Up only for deployment you will need to manually edit or add DNS records.

-For example if your domain `sloths.com` is managed by Cloudflare and you'd like point `api.sloths.com` to your app, you will need to create a `CNAME` for `api.sloths.com` pointing to the `endpoint` for the stage you'd like to map.
+For example if your domain `sloths.com` is managed by Cloudflare and you'd like point `api.sloths.com` to your app, you should create a `CNAME` for `api.sloths.com` pointing to the `endpoint` of the stage you'd like to map.
 Use `up stack` after your app is deployed as shown here to obtain this information.

 ```
 $ up stack